-- NO UPDATES - Plexi-glass doors have been ordered and will be installed on all buses (26). - Bus routes continue to operate as normal; however, ridership is approximately 82% lower than normal. - Dial-A-Ride service continues to operate as normal. - The Yakima/Ellensburg commuter service continues to run for now.
+- Plexi-glass doors have been ordered and will be installed on all buses (26) were installed on all buses. - Bus routes continue to operate as normal; however, ridership is approximately 82% lower than normal. - Dial-A-Ride service continues to operate as normal. - The Yakima/Ellensburg commuter service continues to operate as normal run for now.
 However, it is the only charter service A&A Motor Coach is conducting on the east side of the cascades.
 They have completely shut down on the west side.
-Approximately 20 riders are serviced for the entire day; will begin utilizing cut-away buses instead of the standard-sized buses to save money due to significant drop in ridership.
+Approximately 20 riders are serviced for the entire day; will begin utilizing cutaway buses instead of the standard sized buses to save money due to significant drop in ridership.
 This commuter service may go away soon.